-My research expertise are in the areas of fisheries ecology, seagrass landscape and restoration ecology, impacts on marine species, coastal marine habitats and ecosystem health indicators.
+My research expertise are in the areas of seagrass landscape and restoration ecology, working with nature, impacts on marine species, coastal marine habitats and ecosystem health indicators.
 My research is driven by the idea that coastal development is an ever-increasing human activity, but that there are ways in which this development can work with nature rather than against it to maintain ecosystem health, in turn supporting our health and wellbeing as humans.
-Currently I lead a research program on the construction of a science-based framework for seagrass restoration in Queensland, but my past and present research areas include marine conservation management, ecosystem services, marine ecology and marine angiosperms.
+Currently, I lead a research program on the construction of a science-based framework for seagrass restoration in Queensland, but my past and present research areas include marine conservation management, ecosystem services, marine ecology, and marine angiosperms.

 Director of the Coastal Marine Ecosystems Research Centre